varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 * Request

-  Transactions are grouped by request, where the set will include the request itself, and any backend requests or ESI-subrequests.
+  Transactions are grouped by request, where the set will include the request itself as well as any backend requests or ESI-subrequests.
   Session data is not reported.
 This is the default.

 * VXID